 Is your ironing board cover a little drab?
 Do you want to replace it with something a little more colourful and exciting?
-Then follow this fab tutorial from Plush Addict to make a new cover for your ironing board.
-They also have a huge selection of fabrics on their site so you are bound to find the perfect one for this project.
+Then follow this fab tutorial from Kellie Rose to make a new cover for your ironing board.

 You will need